-Nearly two centuries ago, Olmsted tackled social and environmental challenges analogous to those we face today: racism, disease, pollution, inequality, and deep social divisions.
-These were profound concerns in late 19th century just as they are profound concerns in our time.
-Olmsted understood the powerful interface between thoughtful design and social justice.
-And his prescriptions — democratic spaces, community, healthful connections to nature & sustainable landscapes — are vital to address racism, inequality and climate change today.
+Nearly two centuries ago, Olmsted tackled social and environmental challenges analogous to those we face today: racism, disease, pollution, inequality and deep social divisions.
+These were profound concerns in late 19th century just as they are now.
+Olmsted understood the powerful interface between thoughtful design and social justice, and his prescriptions — democratic spaces, community, healthful connections to nature and sustainable landscapes — are vital to address racism, inequality and climate change today

 In the face of the pandemic, Olmsted’s parks and places have proven more important than ever.
 These places did not appear by accident.
-They took generations of dedicated stewardship and will require generations, going forward.
-We invite you to join Olmsted 200 to think big, take bold actions and to help us sustain and reimagine public spaces.
+They took generations of dedicated stewardship and will require generations going forward.
+We invite you to partner with the Olmsted Network to think big, take bold actions and to help us sustain and reimagine public spaces.

 Parks for all people was one of Olmsted’s guiding principles.
 Nearly 200 years before the environmental justice movement, Olmsted designed parks as democratic spaces and called for the creation of national scenic reservations – for all Americans.